 |Sheffield Island, CT|

-In 1804 a Revolutionary War veteran named Capt.
-Robert Sheffield purchased what became known as Sheffield and Tavern Islands.
-Sheffield married a Mayflower descendant named Temperance Doty.
-They had a daughter, also named Temperance, who married Gershom Smith, a widower with one son.
+In 1804, Captain Robert Sheffield, a Revolutionary War veteran, purchased what became known as Sheffield and Tavern Islands.
+Sheffield married Temperance Doty, a Mayflower descendant , and they had a daughter, also named Temperance, who married Gershom Smith, a widower with one son.
 Smith moved to the island, and the couple eventually had a total of twelve children.

 Gershom Smith remained keeper until 1845, when he was removed soon after President John Tyler took office.
-Smith was not a Tyler supporter, and the job security of lighthouse keepers in those days were subject to the political winds.
-Apparently the one and only qualification of Smith’s successor, Lewis Whitlock, was that he supported Tyler, at least according to the Norwalk Gazette: “Though a good-natured, good-for-nothing creature, [Whitlock] is about the last object, in which God’s image has not been wholly obliterated, that we should have selected for an officer of the United States of America.”
+Smith was not a Tyler supporter, and the job security of lighthouse keepers in those days was subject to the political winds.
+Apparently the one and only qualification of Lewis Whitlock, Smith’s successor, was that he supported Tyler, at least according to the Norwalk Gazette: “Though a good-natured, good-for-nothing creature, [Whitlock] is about the last object, in which God’s image has not been wholly obliterated, that we should have selected for an officer of the United States of America.”

-There had long been complaints from mariners that the lights at Sheffield Island station were not bright enough, and that the tower was too short for the light to be properly seen.
+There had long been complaints from mariners that the light at Sheffield Island was not bright enough, and that the tower was too short for the light to be properly seen.
 With the end of the Civil War, shipping traffic in the harbor increased, and in 1867 Congress appropriated funds to build a new lighthouse and keeper’s quarters.

-The new structure was 2 ½ stories tall and built out of granite blocks.
-At the front end of the roof, a cast-iron lantern tower rose to 46 feet.
-The fourth-order Fresnel lens from the old tower was moved to the new one, and the old keeper’s quarters still stands behind the new tower, although the old tower was torn down and its site is now under water.
+The new structure was two-and-a-half stories tall and built out of granite blocks.
+At the front end of the roof, a cast-iron lantern tower rose to forty-six feet.
+A fourth-order Fresnel lens, which produced alternating red and white flashes and was installed in the old tower in 1858, was moved to the new lighthouse.
+The original keeper’s dwelling still stands behind the granite lighthouse, although the old tower was torn down and its site is now under water.

-Around the beginning of the 20th century, shipping traffic in Norwalk Harbor was at a peak, led by the booming oyster industry.
-The harbor was dredged and other improvements made, and it was decided that Greens Ledge was a better site for a warning light.
-In 1902 the Sheffield Island Light was retired, although the keeper’s quarters remained a shore station for keepers at Greens Ledge for a few years more.
+Around the beginning of the twentieth century, shipping traffic in Norwalk Harbor was at a peak, led by the booming oyster industry.
+The harbor was dredged and other improvements made, and a petition was circulated calling for the abandonment of Sheffield Island Light in favor of lights on Greens Ledge and Peck Ledge.
+Nearly every member of Norwalk Yacht Club signed the petition, along with oystermen, pilots, and many leading South Norwalk merchants.
+Sheffield Island Lighthouse was retired on February 15, 1902, although the keeper’s quarters remained a shore station for keepers at Greens Ledge for a few years more.

-In 1914 the Lighthouse Service decided that the Sheffield Island Lighthouse was surplus property and put it up for sale.
-The highest sealed bid belonged to Thorsten O. Stabell of South Norwalk, who used it as a summer residence.
+In 1914, the Lighthouse Service declared Sheffield Island Lighthouse surplus property and put it up for sale.
+The highest sealed bid was submitted by Thorsten O. Stabell of South Norwalk, who subsequently used the lighthouse as a summer residence.
 The lighthouse remained the property of the Stabell family until 1986, when it was sold to the Norwalk Seaport Association for $700,000.
-The following year, the association hired a Norwalk math teacher named Bill Benton to live in the keeper’s quarters for the summer.
+Checks totaling $160,000 were given to the Stabells at the time of the sale, and the association was given three years to come up with the remaining $540,000.
+This time table proved ambitious as it wasn’t until 2000 that the mortgage was paid off and ceremonially burned.
+In 1987, the association hired a Norwalk math teacher named Bill Benton to live in the keeper’s quarters for the summer.
 Benton was the first resident keeper at the station since it was decommissioned in 1914.
 Benton didn’t have to worry about lighting the lantern; his duties mainly included greeting visitors and answering their questions.

-During the late 1980s the lighthouse was refurbished, mostly by volunteers.
-In 1992 a major storm flooded the basement with over four feet of water and washed away ten feet of shoreline near the tower.
-Hurricane Fran in 1996 caused more damage.
-To slow erosion, beach grass and roses were planted, and wire mesh frameworks filled with rocks were strategically placed on the island.
+During the late 1980s the lighthouse was refurbished, mostly by volunteers, and in 1989, it was placed on the National Register of Historic Places.
+In 1992, a major storm flooded the basement with over four feet of water and washed away ten feet of shoreline near the tower.
+Hurricane Fran in 1996 inflicted more damage.
+To slow erosion, beach grass and roses were planted, and wire mesh frameworks filled with rocks were strategically placed about the island.

 The Norwalk Seaport Association continues to raise funds to maintain Sheffield Island Lighthouse.
-Each year, the Oyster Festival, attended by tens of thousands of people, is the Seaport Association’s biggest fund-raiser, with big-name entertainers such as Little Richard and the Charlie Daniels Band appearing.
-Seasonal caretakers live at the station during the summer, and open the lighthouse for tours.
+Each year, the Oyster Festival, attended by tens of thousands of people, is the Seaport Association’s biggest fund-raiser, with big-name entertainers such as Little Richard and the Charlie Daniels Band having appeared.
+Seasonal caretakers live at the station during the summer and open the lighthouse for tours.
 Much of Sheffield Island is now a wildlife refuge, boasting public trails and observation platforms.

 On October 17, 2011, a ceremony was held at 2 p.m. on Sheffield Island to establish a light in the tower, which had been inactive since 1902.